pmar116/pmar116/README.md

 ## Hi there 👋, I'm Preston
 ### What I'm Doing:
-- 🔭 I’m currently working on trying out different machine learning algorithms
+- 🔭 I’m currently working on building websites
-- 🌱 I’m currently learning about machine learning
+- 🌱 I’m currently learning about React and .Net
 - 📫 How to reach me: Connect with me on [LinkedIn!](https://www.linkedin.com/in/thepmar/)
+- ⚡ Fun fact: I love snowboarding and am an instructor